hexojs/hexo-util/README.md

 ### tocObj(str, [options])

 Generate a table of contents in JSON format based on the given html string.
-Headings with attribute `data-toc-unnumbered="true"` will be mark unnumbered.
+Headings with attribute `data-toc-unnumbered="true"` will be marked as unnumbered.

 Option | Description | Default
 --- | --- | ---